dssg/matching-tool/README.md

 ## User Management
 The Flask-Security library is utilized, and it comes with CLI scripts for user and role management.

+### Example Users
+Basic test users can be added by running [scripts/create_test_users.sh](scripts/create_test_users.sh) from the repository root directory with your virtual environment activated.
+This will allow basic usage of the app without manually creating any users or roles.
+However, instructions for such manual operations are below if you would like to add more users or event types.

 ### Adding Users
 Adding a user to the database: